 With that, here is a list of ways to naturally boost our brain’s health.

 1. Eat the Right Kind of FoodsCredit: Image courtesy of Gesztenyes - pixabay.com

 As of today there are various products that can boost our brain's health.
-Some products can improve our concentration.
-There are also some products that can fight depression.
+Some products can improve our concentration while others can uplift our mood and fight depression.
 For example, dark chocolate is known to improve brain function.
-But, for now, let us focus on foods that are vital for our brain’s health.
+But, for now, let us focus on the essential nutrients that are vital for our mental health.

 One of the most important foods for our brain is healthy fats.
 Remember, our brain is mostly composed of fats.
 As such, it functions more efficiently with a steady supply of healthy fats.
 In fact, shunning all kinds of fats can negatively affect your health.
 If you want to boost your brain’s health, it is highly recommended to include fatty fishes like mackerel and salmon in your diet.
 This is due to their omega-3 contents.
 Fats found in avocados, coconut oil, nuts and olives are also good choices.

 Aside from fats, we also need amino acids.
 Basically, amino acids, the building blocks of proteins, are necessary for producing neurotransmitters.
 An example for this is tyrosine.
 This amino acid is vital for the production of dopamine and norepinephrine.
 These two neurotransmitters are evidently associated with our mood and mental alertness.
 Tyrosine is found in meat products, eggs and legumes.